Sunday, April 2, 2023

 We offer religious education classes for preschool and elementary-age children, middle-schoolers and high-school-age youth.
 The Children and Youth Religious Education (CYRE) program is free, and children of all members and visitors can attend.
-When we return to in-person programming, our nursery for infants and toddlers, will resume operation as well.
+When we return to in-person services, our nursery for infants and toddlers will resume operation as well.

 Visiting on Sunday Mornings

 Here are some helpful tips for bringing your child(ren) on your first Sunday at the Unitarian Universalist Community of Charlotte:

 - As soon as you arrive, please find staff and volunteers at the visitor table in the front lobby.
 They will direct you to the right place.